Omagbs/alx-higher_level_programming/0x00-python-hello_world/README.md

-This directory contains solutions to tasks Python - Hello, World, provided by ALX
+This directory contain solutions to the Hello world python task provided by ALX